 - elevates your reader’s ambition for who she is and who she can become

-How to write content that gets people hooked
+The art of good content how to write content that gets people hooked

 In order to get your audience hooked, you need to: